-Pa-Because he is bigger, of course.
-Bobby (after pondering for a moment)-Well, pa, then why don't the hind wheels of Two minutes later Bobby was saying his a boy ?
+a boy ique swill in harmy giosoiquio his, Pa-Because he is bigger, of course.
+32 Bobby (after pondering for a moment)-Well, pa, then why don't the hind wheels of a wagon run faster than the front wheels?
+Two minutes later Bobby was saying his